-Queensland has about 242,400ha of plantations, comprised of around 81% softwood plantations, 18% hardwood plantations and 1% other.
+Queensland has about 206,700ha of plantations, comprised of around 89% softwood plantations, 10% hardwood plantations and less than 1% mixed species.

-HQPlantations is the state's major grower, owning around 85% of Queensland's plantation estate.
-The remaining plantations are mostly hardwood plantations owned by a range of different entities.
+HQPlantations is the state's major grower, owning around 96% of Queensland's plantation estate.
+The remaining plantations are owned by mostly small-scale private growers.

-A 2016 plantation update found that around 22,500ha of plantations had been lost since the previous update in 2014.
-The main losses were due to the conversion of failed hardwood plantations that were established under managed investment scheme arrangements in the early 2000s.
+A 2021 plantation update found that around 35,150ha of plantations had been lost since the previous update in 2016.
+The main losses were due to the continuing conversion of failed hardwood plantations that were established under managed investment scheme arrangements in the early 2000s.

 - Read Queensland's plantation forestry estate—2016 update.